davidsonfellipe/awesome-wpo/README.md

 ## Analyzers

 * [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
+* [DebugBear](https://www.debugbear.com/) - DebugBear is a website monitoring tool based on Lighthouse.
+See how your scores and metrics changed over time, with a focus on understanding what caused each change.
+DebugBear is a paid product with a free 30-day trial.
 * [Page Speed](https://developers.google.com/speed/pagespeed/) - The PageSpeed family of tools is designed to help you optimize the performance of your website.
 PageSpeed Insights products will help you identify performance best practices that can be applied to your site, and PageSpeed optimization tools can help you automate the process.
 * [Lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing and performance metrics tool for Progressive Web Applications.
 * [YSlow](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.